A generalization of Schur-Weyl duality with applications in quantum estimation: A Generalization of Schur-Weyl duality

 for any arbitrary orthonormal basis $\{|0\rangle,|1\rangle\}$.

-Note that this characterization implies that any non-trivial gauge group is a unimodular Lie group, i.e. its left invariant measure is equal to the right invariant measure (up to a constant).
+Note that this characterization implies that any non-trivial gauge group is a unimodular Lie group, i.e. its left invariant measure is equal to the right invariant measure (up to a constant) and so it has a unique invariant measure.